Laci1953/RC2014-CPM/BOOT/readme.txt

-This folder contains the resources needed to boot CP/M from EPROM The .hex files must be burned on the module's EEPROM
+This folder contains the resources needed to boot CP/M from EPROM

+This might not be necessary when you have an RC2014 provided with SCM, but it's a must if you want to use CP/M in a configuration NOT provided with SCM.

+Example: you have a module containing the Z80 processor, a serial module (SIO, ACIA or KIO) and a memory module (64/128/512KB) NOT containing the SCM EPROM.

+In this case, you might consider using my boot code, in order to directly boot CP/M at power-up.

+The boot code initializes the serial and loads CP/M from the CF.

+The booter .hex files must be burned on the module's EEPROM

 512 = 512KB RAM + 512KB ROM Spencer Owen memory module
 SC108 = SC108 (CPU + 32KB ROM + 128KB RAM) Steve Cousins module